How to Budget for Restaurant Employee Benefits

 Keep Staff on the Payroll

-Consider baking in an incentive to your employee benefits program.
+Consider baking in an incentive to your staff benefits program.
 Let your restaurant staff accrue time off based on the number of hours they work, or set up benefits that kick in once a staff member has reached a certain milestone, like their one-year anniversary.

 For small- to medium-sized businesses, joining a professional employer organization or PEO can help make providing benefits more affordable.
-These entities help manage all sorts of HR activities, from restaurant payroll to tax filing to health benefits, by entering a co-employment arrangement where the PEO becomes the employer of record for tax purposes.
+These entities help manage all sorts of HR activities, from restaurant payroll taxes to to health benefits, by entering a co-employment arrangement where the PEO becomes the employer of record for tax purposes.
 It also relieves a small business’s management team of time-consuming HR tasks.

 Benefits That Benefit All

 Providing employees with benefits that make their lives more comfortable is an investment, and not every restaurant can afford to provide health care and paid leave.
-Nevertheless, with strategic planning, cost (or profit) cutting, or higher menu prices, providing these benefits can work.
+Nevertheless, with strategic planning, cost (or profit) cutting, or higher prices, providing these benefits can work.
 And it's proven to be worth the effort.
-Many successful restaurateurs have shown that offering employee benefits pays off in staff retention, the ability to attract the best talent, and a reputation that cements the business’s place in its community for many years to come.
+Many successful restaurateurs have shown that offering benefits pays off in staff retention, the ability to attract the best talent, and a reputation that cements the business’s place in its community for many years to come.

 To learn more about restaurant staffing and retention, check out Toast Video Courses.